willoma/recherche-maison/doc/specifications.md

   - Total surface of the land (optional, integer number, in square meters)
   - Garage (optional, binary)
   - Number of outdoor parking spaces (optional, integer number)
-  - Photos (at least one is mandatory, multiple files are allowed, one must be marked as the manually selected main photo)
+  - Photos (optional, multiple files are allowed, one must be marked as the manually selected main photo)
   - Notes (optional, free text)
   - Other attached files (optional, multiple files are allowed)